This marriage was decided based on piety, just as advised by the Messenger of God, may prayers and peace be upon him, and not for material concerns.

 See some examples of the Prophetic humor here, where the truth is always upheld while making fun.

-At the same time we must not joke excessively, or fall into using misleading words regularly and lost people’s trust.7
+At the same time we must not joke excessively, or fall into using misleading words regularly and so lose people’s trust.7

 Source of this Story